"There is no such thing as a free lunch"

 If you already hold investments, ask your provider.

-If you are considering investing, Monevator have a comparison table of brokers/custodians.
-Most fund costs are equivalent between brokers, so as a DIY private investor the key decision is finding a low-cost broker that meets your needs.
+If you are considering investing, Monevator have a comparison table of platforms.
+Most fund costs are equivalent between brokers, so as a DIY investor the key decision is finding a low-cost broker that meets your needs.

-Either the platform’s own in-house website, or third-party sources such as www.trustnet.com, or fund provider websites.
-Be wary though, there are many different fund “unit types”.
+You can find detailed fund costs via your platform's website, third-party sources such as Trustnet, or fund provider websites.
+Be wary though, there are many different fund "unit types".
 What is available will vary depending on which platform you use.

 "Costs are what you pay, value is what you get"